 You can check out a chart breaking down the numbers and what the mean here.

-The Apple Watch has been slapped with an IPX7 water resistance rating and according to Apple, that means it's splash and water resistant.
+The original Apple Watch offers IPX7 water resistance rating, which according to Apple means it's splash and water resistant.
 So it's fine for wearing it when you're sweating it out in the gym, caught out in the rain and when you're washing your hands.
-It's most definitely not waterproof, which means swimming is off limits.
+It's most definitely not waterproof, meaning swimming is off limits.

 Although this video does suggest otherwise.
-It appears to prove that the first gen smartwatch is actually more waterproof than Apple suggests.
+It appears to prove that the first generation device is actually more waterproof than Apple suggests.
 To be clear, the Cupertino company advises against submerging the Watch, jumping in a bath with it or even showering with it.
 Wearing it in a sauna or steam is not advised.
-Those fancy leather straps won't like being dunked in the water either.
+Those fancy leather straps won't like being dunked in the water, either.

-While the Fitbit family continues to grow, the best selling wearable company still hasn't featured a swim friendly design.
-Fitbit doesn't generally outline a water resistance rating but does suggest that the likes of the Fitbit Charge HR and the Blaze are sweat, rain and splash proof.
+As for the rest of the Fitbits, the company doesn't generally outline a water resistance rating, but does suggest that the likes of the Fitbit Charge 2 and the Alta HR are sweat, rain and splash proof.
 As well as swimming being a no-no, you shouldn't jump in the shower with it.
 Here's the official line from its support page:

 "We also don't recommend showering with your tracker; though a little water won't hurt the device, wearing it 24/7 does not give your skin a chance to breathe.
 Whenever you get your tracker wet, dry it thoroughly before putting it back on."

-The Fitbit Surge is apparently water resistant to 5ATM, but like the other members of the tracker family, it's recommended that you don't go swimming with it.
+The now retired Fitbit Surge is apparently water resistant to 5ATM, but like the other members of the tracker family, it's recommended that you don't go swimming with it.
+So probably keep this one out of the water.

 Android Wear smartwatches

-The majority of Android Wear smartwatches we've seen so far come with an IP67 water resistant rating.
-That includes the Huawei Watch, Moto 360 and Tag Heuer Connected.
-That rating means you can submerge the Android Wear watch underwater for up to a depth of 1 metre for 30 minutes.
-Now that might sound like you can go swimming with it, but you can't.
+The majority of Wear smartwatches come with an IP67 water resistant rating, which means you can submerge the watch underwater for up to a depth of 1 metre for 30 minutes.
+Now, that might sound like you can go swimming with it, but you can't.
 That rating actually means they're not designed for swimming, diving, or prolonged submersion in water.
-Washing you car or hands is fine, anything else and you're out of luck.
+Washing your car or hands is fine, anything else and you're out of luck.

 Are you waiting for a waterproof version of your favourite tracker or smartwatch?
 Or have any of your wearables met a watery end?
 Tell us in the comments below.